voltaire-toledo/mizu-keys/README.md

 ## 🛠️ Quick Install (The Magic Way)

 **No downloads, no fuss!**
-Just open PowerShell as Administrator and run this single command:
+Just open PowerShell and run this single command.
+It doesn't even have to open it as an Administrative prompt.
+All will be going into your profile's local Appdata/Mizu-Keys directory:

 ```powershell
 iex "& { $(irm 'https://raw.githubusercontent.com/voltaire-toledo/mizu-keys/main/start-mizukeys.ps1') }"